CAR T cell: Immune effector cell-associated neurotoxicity

+Advantages/benefits

+Tumor cells have the ability to evolve new mechanisms for evasion of the immune system after its initial response.
+Some of these methods include downregulating the expression of their Major Histocompatibility Complex, secreting immunosuppressive factors, or altering their antigen expression, limiting the ability of conventional T cells to recognize and kill them.
+CAR (Chimeric Antigen Receptor) T cells overcome this limitation by recognizing tumor antigens directly through their engineered receptor, therefore bypassing the need for MHC presentation.

+In addition, CAR T Cell Therapy offers the included advantages of: Higher response rates in refractory cancers, longer term remission because they remain in the body for years, and they are a more personalized treatment approach because they use the body's own T cells.

 Chimeric antigen receptor structure

 Chimeric antigen receptors combine many facets of normal T cell activation into a single protein.
 They link an extracellular antigen recognition domain to an intracellular signalling domain, which activates the T cell when an antigen is bound.
 CARs are composed of four regions: an antigen recognition domain, an extracellular hinge region, a transmembrane domain, and an intracellular T cell signaling domain.

 Antigen recognition domain

 The antigen recognition domain is exposed to the outside of the cell, in the ectodomain portion of the receptor.
 It interacts with potential target molecules and is responsible for targeting the CAR T cell to any cell expressing a matching molecule.

 The antigen recognition domain is typically derived from the variable regions of a monoclonal antibody linked together as a single-chain variable fragment (scFv).
 An scFv is a chimeric protein made up of the light (VL) and heavy (VH) chains of immunoglobins, connected with a short linker peptide.
 These VL and VH regions are selected in advance for their binding ability to the target antigen (such as CD19).
 The linker between the two chains consists of hydrophilic residues with stretches of glycine and serine in it for flexibility as well as stretches of glutamate and lysine for added solubility.
-Single domain antibodies (e.g. VH, VHH) have been engineered and developed as antigen recognition domains in the CAR format due to their high transduction efficiency in T cells.
+Single domain antibodies (e.g. VH, VHH, VNAR) have been engineered and developed as antigen recognition domains in the CAR format due to their high transduction efficiency in T cells.

-In addition to antibody fragments, non‐antibody‐based approaches have also been used to direct CAR specificity, usually taking advantage of ligand/receptor pairs that normally bind to each other.
+In addition to antibody fragments, non-antibody-based approaches have also been used to direct CAR specificity, usually taking advantage of ligand/receptor pairs that normally bind to each other.
 Cytokines, innate immune receptors, TNF receptors, growth factors, and structural proteins have all been successfully used as CAR antigen recognition domains.